gardener/kube-rbac-proxy-watcher/.hyperspace/pull_request_bot_summarize_prompt.md

 # PR Summarization Prompt

-Apply this prompt to summarize pull requests only when the PR description is empty.
+"auto_insert_summary" only applies when the PR description is empty.

 Summarize the changes in this pull request for a technical audience.
 Highlight the main features and improvements in one paragraph - required.